-2. Definitions
+2. Definitions (2022)

-- (1) UPS means a source of electrical power with converters, switches and batteries, constituting for maintaining continuity of load power in case of input power failure. - (2) Off-line UPS unit means an electrical power where under normal operation the output load is powered from the bypass line and only transferred to the inverter if the bypass supply fails or goes outside preset limits. - (3) Line interactive UPS unit means a system specified in (B) above where the bypass line switch to stored energy power when the input power goes outside the preset voltage and frequency - (4) On-line UPS unit means a system where under normal operation the output load is powered from the inverter, and will therefore continue to operate without break in the event of the supply input failing or going outside preset limits.
+- (1) UPS: combination of converters, switches and batteries, constituting for maintaining continuity of load power in case of input power failure.
+(IEC 62040-3:2011) - (2) Off-line UPS unit: a unit specified in (1) above where under normal operation the output load is powered from the bypass line and only transferred to the inverter if the bypass supply fails or goes outside preset limits. - (3) Line interactive UPS unit: a unit specified in (2) above where the bypass line switch to stored energy power when the input power goes outside the preset voltage and frequency limits. - (4) On-line UPS unit: a unit specified in (1) above where under normal operation the output load is powered from the inverter, and will therefore continue to operate without break in the event of the supply input failing or going outside preset limits.